Mario Kassar: 1990s and Hoffman

 Films that Kassar executive produced during the 1990s included Total Recall (1990), Air America (1990), Narrow Margin (1990), L.A.
 Story (1991), The Doors (1991), Terminator 2: Judgment Day (1991), Rambling Rose (1991), Basic Instinct (1992), Cliffhanger (1993), Stargate (1994), Last of the Dogmen (1995), Showgirls (1995) and Cutthroat Island (1995).
 Kassar also produced Universal Soldier (1992) and Chaplin (1992).
 During that time, relations between Kassar and Hoffman had degenerated into mistrust and antipathy.
 Hoffman thought Kassar's largesse was destroying the company; Kassar suspected Hoffman was scheming to depose him.
-Hoffman later resigned in March 1992 with a $1.8 million settlement.
-A falling out that he had with Kassar was what caused Hoffman to resign.
+A falling out with Kassar led to Hoffman's resignation in March 1992 with a $1.8 million settlement.

 "They're extraordinary men, but they couldn't prevent confusion, conflict and disintegration," says Daniel Melnick, who produced Carolco's L.A.
 Story.
 "There were armed camps on both sides," recalls Melnick, who resigned from the Carolco board in April 1991.

 Kassar paid $10 million to Arnold Schwarzenegger for him to star in Total Recall and $15 million to Michael Douglas for him to star in Basic Instinct. "(Kassar) was a big-time riverboat gambler," says Brian Grazer, who coproduced the $43 million The Doors with Kassar.
 Kassar went as far as even giving Schwarzenegger his own airplane, which cost an additional $17 million.
 Eventually, a Los Angeles judge froze $2.2 million of Kassar's shares and limited his access to company accounts.

 Kassar attempted to produce the now shelved Bartholomew vs. Neff, a John Hughes film which would have starred Stallone and John Candy.

 Carolco lost about $47 million on Cutthroat Island and went into bankruptcy in November 1995, six weeks before the film was released to theatres.
 Nevertheless, Kassar received his $1 million fee.